 Registered Master Maine Guide, Steve Toothaker, is the owner and operator of Bullfrog Adventures.
 Steve has spent a lifetime in the Maine woods.
 He is a native of the state with roots that date back through five generations of native Mainers.
 Steve's love of the outdoors and of outdoor activities were learned as a young boy from tagging along behind his father and grandfather as they hunted, fished and trapped in the woods near their Newburgh home.
 He further developed his outdoor skills by becoming a Boy Scout during his teen years and later as an adult became a scoutmaster for the local scout troop in Newburgh.
-Now in his mid fifties Steve has been a Master Maine Guide for many years.
+Now in his late fifties Steve has been a Master Maine Guide for many years.
 For his own recreation he enjoys exploring new places by canoeing, hiking and camping with his wife.
 In the spring you might find him on Maine's downriver canoe racing circuit with his son Ben.
 Steve has also been a pioneer in the sport of whitewater tubing, perfecting the design of his river tubes and has guided many trips on the Dead and Kennebec rivers as well as many other smaller streams.
 He is a versatile individual who enjoys showing people the wonder of the outdoors and what it has to offer.

 The Rest Of The Crew

 Steve’s wife Tammy often books the trips, handles our Facebook page, drives the shuttle van and also manages the 8 site campground.
 Tammy is a recreational paddler who enjoys calmer waters and pleasant scenery.
 For the past 40 years she has accompanied Steve on many of their excursions.
 Together they have done hundreds of canoe camping trips in Maine on the Kennebec and St. Croix as well as many of Maine’s other lesser known rivers, streams, lakes and ponds.
 During the off season she is a teacher and reading specialist working with elementary grade students at a rural Maine school.